jamalnay/NotesApp/README.md

-# NotesApp
+# Material 3 Notes App
 An android notes app that follows the clean architecture rules by Robert Martin (Uncle Bob)  & MVVM architecture introduced in Android.
 I have also tried to stick as much as i can to the best practices and recommandations advised by Google.
 This project is inspired by the Philipp Lackner 'Clean Note' educational project.
 Libraries used so far in htis project:
-Room, Jetpack Compose & Hilt for dependency Injection.
+Material 3, Room, Jetpack Compose & Hilt for dependency Injection.
 Project still in progress...